 **B. DDNNCF – Server Module **

-DDNNCF Server Module contains three parts, Device Module generator, Remote execution module, and MQTT Server, responsible for C/OpenCL model generate, cloud computing, and network communication, respectively.
-In implementing a DNN application, the inference is distributed over the distributed cluster, and the model can be trained on the powerful server and adjust the parameter of the framework to get a great accuracy.
+DDNNCF Server Module contains three parts, Device Module generator, Remote execution module, and MQTT Server, responsible for C/OpenCL model generate, cloud computing, and network communication, respectively

 Device Module generator would generate the trained model in C/Python/OpenCL code to accelerate the inference and support different devices, then send to Remote execution module and Local execution module separately.

 The Remote execution module is based on Chainer, which is a “Define-by-Run” deep-learning framework can build a block of model definitions and link with the list-like interface.
-The feature of Chainer makes the server can according the parameter send from end device to get the intermediate output, used model, and the DNN model, then server will help to do the further computation.
+The server can according the parameter send from end device to get the intermediate output, used model, and the DNN model, then server will help to do the further computation; this intermediate execution is supported by Chainer.

-The prediction of inference represent for final classification, would send back to end device by MQTT Server.
+The MQTT Server would publish client requests to Remote execution model, after further inference, it would return the predictions to clients as final classification.
 The details of how server communicate with end devices will be discussed in the section 3-D.

 **C. DDNNCF – Device Module **